Manu Manjith

 Manu Manjith is an Indian lyricist and poet in Malayalam language.
 He is also doctor in Homeopathy Psychiatry.
 He began his film career with the Malayalam film Ohm Shanthi Oshaana in 2014.
 Since then, he has brought out many chart-toppers including "Neelambalin" from Oru Vadakkan Selfi to "Thiruvavaniraavu" from Jacobinte Swargarajyam.
 He is a frequent collaborator of Shaan Rahman since 2014.
-Presently he is working as a psychiatric consultant in Sarada Krishna Homoeopathic Medical College, Kulasekharam.
 He is popularly known as Doctor Lyricist.

 Early years

 After successfully completing his formal education, he joined Government Homoeopathic Medical College Calicut to do his course in Bachelor in Homoeopathic Medicine and Surgery.
 During his school and college days, he actively participated in Malayalam versification and story writing competitions.